Cork taint: Systemic TCA

 Systemic TCA tainting occurs when TCA has infiltrated a winery via means other than cork and can affect the entire production of wine instead of just a few bottles.
 This occurs when wine barrels, drain pipes, wooden beams in the cellars, or rubber hoses are tainted by TCA.
 Sometimes entire cellars have to be rebuilt in order to eliminate all potential systemic TCA culprits.

-Rubber hoses or gaskets have a high affinity for TCA and therefore concentrate TCA from the atmosphere.
-Wine or water that subsequently passes through infected hoses can become tainted with TCA.
-Another possible means of TCA contamination is through the use of bentonite, a swelling clay preparation (smectite) used in treating wine for heat stability.
-Bentonite has a high affinity for TCA and will absorb TCA and related chemicals in the atmosphere.
-If an open bag of bentonite is stored in an environment with a high (1–2 ng/g or ppb) TCA concentration, this TCA will be absorbed in the bentonite and transferred to the wine lot to which the bentonite is added.
+Rubber hoses or gaskets have a high affinity for TCA and therefore concentrate TCA from the atmosphere; wine or water that subsequently passes through infected hoses can become tainted with TCA.
+Another possible means of TCA contamination is through the use of bentonite, a swelling clay preparation (smectite) used in treating wine for heat stability; bentonite has a high affinity for TCA and will absorb TCA and related chemicals in the atmosphere, so if an open bag of bentonite is stored in an environment with a high (1–2 ng/g or ppb) TCA concentration, TCA will be absorbed in the bentonite and transferred to the wine lot to which the bentonite is added.

 It is notable that this systemic TCA will often impart a trace (1–2 ng/L or ppt) to the wine, which itself is not detected by most consumers.
 However, with this high baseline level of TCA in bottled wine, even the additional contribution of a relatively clean cork can elevate the TCA level in the wine above threshold levels (4–6 ng/L or ppt), rendering the wine "corked".

-The primary chemical precursor to TCA is TCP (2,4,6-trichlorophenol), an anti-microbial agent used in processing wood.
-Molds (and some suspect bacteria such as Streptomyces) are able to de-toxify TCP by methylating the -OH to -OCH3, which is not toxic.
-Chlorinated phenols can form chemically when hypochlorous acid (HOCl, one of the active forms of chlorine) or chlorine radicals come in contact with wood (untreated, such as barrels or pallets.)
-The use of chlorine or other halogen-based sanitizing agents is being phased out of the wine industry in favor of peroxide or peracetic acid preparations.
-Chlorine dioxide has not been shown to produce these spontaneous chlorophenols.
-Chlorine dioxide is a relatively new agent being used in the wine industry due to its obvious advantages, having shown no evidence of the possibility of TCA formation.
 Wine Spectator has reported that such California wineries as Pillar Rock Vineyard, Beaulieu Vineyard, and E & J Gallo Winery have had trouble with systemic TCA.